DevShubam/emergency-kits/README.md

 ### How to Log In Using Provided Information

 1. Go to https://vault.bitwarden.com/.
-2. Enter the email address: `your.email@example.com`.
+2. Enter the email address.
-3. Enter the Master Password: `YourMasterPasswordHere`.
+3. Enter the Master Password.
 4. Enter in the 2FA Code from the authenticator app.

 **If you do not have the 2FA Code:**